 By: Maralee McKee, Manners Mentor

-Families have different traditions for taking part in Trick-or-Treating.
+There actually is Halloween etiquette on this most laid-back of days.
+Families have different traditions for taking part in Trick-or-Treating on Halloween.
 Some participate in church festivals, many go door-to-door in their neighborhood, and others, like Kent, the boys and me, do a combination of both.
 And there are families who choose to let the day go by without attention.
 Regardless of how you participate, you’ll enjoy these practical points, because there’s something here for everyone.

 With input from children, moms, and my personal observations, here’s the Gold Standard of interacting that will make sure trick-or-treating is a treat for children, parents, and neighbors alike!
 I’ve broken the tips into three parts:

-Part One: Tips written in kid-friendly language to share with your children!
+Part One: Halloween Etiquette Tips written in kid-friendly language to share with your children!

-Part Three: Staying home to give out candy to trick-or-treaters?
+Part Three: Staying home to give out candy to trick-or-treaters this Halloween?
 These tips will help you make happy memories for all your little guests!

 Trick-or-Treat Manners to Share with Your Children (written in kid-friendly language!)